Compairifuel/Compairifuel/docs/flutter-version-management.md

 fvm install
 ```

 This will install the Flutter SDK and Dart within the project.
+The version that gets installed is determined by the flutter version specified in the `.fvmrc` file.
 The Flutter and Dart CLI can then be used using their FVM proxies:

 ```bash
 fvm flutter